osteele/p5-server/README.md

 - The libraries that the HTML file includes (via `<script>` tags) are the same as the libraries that will be inferred from the script file, based on the classes and functions that the script file uses and does not define.
+- Every external script is either p5.js or a recognized library.
+Use `--discard-html` to explicitly discard other external dependencies.

 ### `p5 create [NAME]`